 Gelatin systems

-Gelatin systems are often more forgiving in processing, but they can be vulnerable to humidity-driven tackiness when hygroscopic actives are pushed.
-Success usually depends on disciplined moisture control, consistent curing, and packaging that actually protects the product.
+Gelatin systems are usually more forgiving in processing, but they're vulnerable to humidity‑driven tackiness when you push hygroscopic actives.
+Success comes down to disciplined moisture control, consistent curing, and packaging that actually protects the product.

 Process Control: The “When” Matters as Much as the “What”

-Manufacturing teams typically focus on two goals that sound simple, but require real engineering:
+Manufacturing teams focus on two goals that sound simple but require real engineering:

 - Add ALCAR as late as practical to reduce unnecessary heat exposure and long hold times.